bokulich-lab/mishmash/README.md

 * `--pmc_list` is space-separated list of PubMed Central IDs to search for associated INSDC accession IDs e.g. the PMC ID **PMC6240460** for [the 2017 article by Naymagon et al.](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC6240460/)
 * `--output_file` specifies the output file to write the analysis to.

+An alternative to `--pmc_list` is the flag `--pmc_input_file`, which takes the full path to a file containing accession IDs.
+This should be a text file containing a single ID per line.

 ### Evaluate metadata reporting
 To retrieve metadata associated with a sequence record from an INSDC (e.g. SRA, DDBJ, ENA) database, run `assess_metadata`: